pysys-test/pysys-test/docs/BaseTest.rst

 		self.copy(self.input+'/serverconfig.xml', self.output, mappers=[lambda line: line.replace('@PORT@', str(myport))])

+	When storing large text files in the input directory it is recommended to use compression; see `pysys.basetest.BaseTest.unpackArchive` for details of how to decompress input files.

-	Do *not* use this field as a way to locate other resources that are in directories above Input/ (since this will fail when the input directory is empty and using a version control system (e.g. git) that doesn't commit empty directories).
-For location other test resources the recommended approach is to use ``self.project.testRootDir``, define a specific project property for the directory (if widely used), or if that's not practical then use ``self.descriptor.testDir`` to get the test directory.
+	Do *not* use the ``self.input`` field as a way to locate other resources that are in directories above Input/ (since this will fail when the input directory is empty and using a version control system (e.g. git) that doesn't commit empty directories).
+For other test resource locations the recommended approach is to use ``self.project.testRootDir``, define a specific project property for the directory (if widely used), or if that's not practical then use ``self.descriptor.testDir`` to get the test directory.